Zippy6666/convenience/readme.md

-Reusable code made by me.
+Reusable GLua code for Gmod.